Introduction to Fraud Detection Algorithms in Machine Learning

 Manual Review and Transaction Rules

 Nowadays, Machine Learning in Artificial Intelligence resolves most of the issues that human beings find difficult to deal with.
 Previously, industries were using a rule-based approach for fraud detection.
-But due to the popularity and acceptance of Artificial Intelligence and Machine Learning in every industry vertical, organizations have moved from the ruled-based fraud detection to ML-based solutions.
+But due to the popularity and acceptance of A.I, especially by students and Machine Learning in every industry vertical, organizations have moved from the ruled-based fraud detection to ML-based solutions.

 Now, we will look at the rule-based fraud detection system and ML-based systems.